-Program Specific Outcomes (PSOs) are outcomes that are specific to a programme.
-They characterise the specificity of the core (core courses) of a programme.
-PSOs of a general programme can only be two to four in number.
-PSOs are a subset of learning outcomes that are specifically tailored to a particular academic programme or discipline within a higher education institution.
-These outcomes are designed to reflect the unique goals and objectives of a programme and are typically more specialized than broader institutional learning outcomes.
-PSOs provide a clear picture of what students are expected to achieve upon completing a specific programme of study.
+Program Specific Outcomes (PSOs) are outcomes that are specific to a program.
+They characterize the specificity of the core (core courses) of a program.
+PSOs of a general program can only be two to four in number.
+PSOs are a subset of learning outcomes that are specifically tailored to a particular academic program or discipline within a higher education institution.
+These outcomes are designed to reflect the unique goals and objectives of a program and are typically more specialized than broader institutional learning outcomes.
+PSOs provide a clear picture of what students are expected to achieve upon completing a specific program of study.